 “If people continue to doubt, there going to continue to make the same mistakes as other people who

 have doubted me.
 I’m going to continue to perform the way that I do at every level,” said Howard in an interview with CBS Local’s Ryan Mayer.
 “I’m just going to continue to do what I do, I’m not going to necessarily listen to people who don’t believe in me or trust in my abilities so, it’s been a constant for me.
 It’s something I’m very familiar with just because it’s happened to me so many times.”

-With the NBA Draft now on the horizon, Howard, like all of this year’s prospects, is just patiently waiting to find out when the event will be.
-The league previously announced a tentative date of October 16, but nothing has yet been set in stone.
+With the NBA Draft now on the horizon, Howard, like all of this year’s prospects, is just waiting to find out what city he’ll be headed to.

 So, for now, the Marquette product is continuing to train, working with his two older brothers (Desmond and Jordan) who got him started playing basketball and his father, Chuck.
 For Howard, family has played a big part in pushing him to become the player he is now.

 “Competition was always big for us.
 It’s something we always emphasized in everything we did.
 Me being the youngest, I always had to fight for everything and that was just how it was,” said Howard.
 “It actually helped me become the player I am today.
 It was really good for me.
 We still work together today so it’s a lot of fun.”

 Being around family has also helped with what has been an unusual year.
 As the country deals with the COVID-19 pandemic, everything has been thrown out of whack.
 But, Howard’s basis in family has helped him to stay focused on the day-to-day rather than worrying too much about the uncertainty.